lilianchin6/dance-dance-creation/README.md

 To install Aubio:
 1. http://aubio.org/download
 Either download the binary that contains a directory called aubio.framework and drop this in the frameworks of Mac OS XCode project.
-2. Build aubio using homebrew: brew install aubio --with-python
+2. Build aubio using homebrew: brew install aubio
 3. Go down to python/ sub-directory and launch distulis script by: cd python/ python setup.py build
 To install the python module, use: sudo python setup.py install